r2d32/OS_class_repository/homework/csi-fs/HEXDUMP.md

   *
 ```
 Here is the inode for the *Directory* folder.

+> JD: Some trouble with your approach here—it isn't clear how you knew
+>     that this is the inode for *Directory*.
+Better to reference the
+>     directory data block first, then from there show how you determined
+>     the inode.

 ```
   00001d80  fd 41 e8 03 00 04 00 00  d7 6f 69 53 cd 6f 69 53  |.A.......oiS.oiS|
   00001d90  cd 6f 69 53 00 00 00 00  e8 03 02 00 02 00 00 00  |.oiS............|